-As we start creating your Sample Chart, let us give you a head’s up on what you’re about to read and learn.
-This article will teach all about Defense Organizational Charts and how to create them.
+As we start creating your sample chart, let us give you a head’s up on what you’re about to read and learn.
+This article will teach all about defense organizational charts and how to create them.
 There is nothing business-related to this chart.
 It is a chart made explicitly for the military.

 The process of making a service organizational chart for defense requires recruitment.
 Performance and skills can determine where the recruits will land as they serve for a cause.
-US Department of Defense statistics shows that the national guards and army have lower experience rates as compared to the navy having a higher experience rate in the fiscal year of 2018.
+US Department of Defense statistics show that the national guards and army have lower experience rates as compared to the navy having a higher experience rate in the fiscal year of 2018.
 To accurately show this in your organizational chart, study the chart-making tips we have compiled below.

-Once your defense Operations Organizational Chart has its members set, don't forget to organize the members and staff to their respective departments.
+Once your defense operations organizational chart has its members set, don't forget to organize the members and staff to their respective departments.
 Set the table and divide it accordingly.
 The last thing you would want is a messed up chart, which may confuse those viewing your board of officials.

 An organizational chart isn't something that will remain permanent forever.
 Officials will eventually step down at some point in their career and open a beacon of opportunity for new possible officials to take their place as part of a succession plan.
 Anything is possible these days.
 So make sure to save a copy of the defense org chart that you can easily edit and print out each time your organization's structure changes.